 The shepherd expresses his love and his desire for her love or death in Song of Solomon 8:6-7,

 The shepherd’s love is like flames that being covered in water could not be quenched, and no one can put a price on this kind of love.
-Now, what if everyone felt this way about the love for their spouse?
+Now, what if everyone felt this way as in love with one’s spouse?

 3. Solomon’s Song is about teaching our young women and men about what is most important about marriage.
 Parents, siblings, and young married women need to teach.
-The chorus, the village, asks the young woman for advice saying in Song of Solomon 8:8, “What shall we do for our sister In the day when she is spoken for?”
+The village as the chorus asks the young woman for advice saying in Song of Solomon 8:8, “What shall we do for our sister In the day when she is spoken for?”
 The woman replies in Song of Songs 8:9, “If she is a wall, We will build upon her A battlement of silver; And if she is a door, We will enclose her With boards of cedar.”
-In other words, the beloved’s woman encourages the village that they should strengthen her defenses and her loyalty to do what is right.
+In other words, the young woman encourages the village that they should strengthen their sisters defenses and her loyalty to do what is right.
 See, she is not taken away from her love, but she must wait for true love and not be fooled.
 Remember the woman’s teaching to the daughters of Jerusalem, “Do not stir up nor awaken love Until it pleases.”

 4. The Song of Songs is about understanding the affection of your spouse.
 As many couples can relate to the woman’s dream in Song of Songs 5:2-6,